FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/Inflow.rst

 .. image:: ../../img/Boundary-Condition-Editor/newbc016.png

 .. note:: Loading the INFLOW.DAT file into the project appends data to the Boundary Condition layers/table,
           updating cells if already defined with a Boundary Condition.

           Additionally, all data added using this tool will be included in the Boundary Conditions Points User Layer.

+          Delete the schematized data before loading the INFLOW.DAT file to speed up the import process / schematization process.

 Assign Conditions to the Inflow Boundary Conditions
 ----------------------------------------------------

-5. Assign the conditions to the inflow node as seen in the following image.
+1. Assign the conditions to the inflow node as seen in the following image.
 This example the inflow node will have a steady hydrograph with 100 cfs assigned to Cave Creek inflow node.

 .. image:: ../../img/Boundary-Condition-Editor/newbc009.png

-6. The time series inflow hydrograph is assigned in the table editor where time is in hours and discharge is cfs or cms.
+2. The time series inflow hydrograph is assigned in the table editor where time is in hours and discharge is cfs or cms.
    This is a clear water inflow hydrograph and no sediment concentration is assigned.

 .. image:: ../../img/Boundary-Condition-Editor/newbc010.png

-7. Repeat the process to add additional inflow hydrographs.
+3. Repeat the process to add additional inflow hydrographs.
    Use the Add data series/table for current BC button to create a new hydrograph.

 .. image:: ../../img/Boundary-Condition-Editor/newbc011.png

-.. note:: Click on the lock into the selected inflow boundary condition button to highlight the selected inflow boundary condition on the Map Canvas when changing the Inflow Boundary Condition combobox.
+.. note:: Click on the eye button to center the map on the selected inflow feature.

     .. image:: ../../img/Boundary-Condition-Editor/newbc017.png

 Delete Selected Inflow Boundary Condition
 -----------------------------------------

-8. To delete an Inflow Boundary Condition, click on the Delete Inflow Boundary Condition button.
+1. To delete an Inflow Boundary Condition, click on the Delete Inflow Boundary Condition button.

 .. image:: ../../img/Boundary-Condition-Editor/newbc018.png

-.. note:: This button exclusively deletes the selected user Inflow Boundary Condition on the
-          Boundary Condition Editor from the User Layers.
+2. Click the Schematize button to update the schematized data.

 Schematize the data
 ---------------------

-9. Use the Schematize button
-   (shown below) to save the data to the Schematic Layers and click Yes to overwrite the layers.
+1. Use the Schematize button to save the data to the Schematic Layers and click Yes to overwrite the layers.

 .. image:: ../../img/Boundary-Condition-Editor/newbc012.png